Sons of Temperance

 'Sons of Temperance' Procession, Hill End, New South Wales, a gold mining town in Australia, 1872.

-The Sons of Temperance was and is a brotherhood of men who promoted the temperance movement and mutual support.
+The Sons of Temperance is a brotherhood of men who promoted the temperance movement and mutual support.
 The organization was started in New York City in 1842.

 In the 1840s, it spread quickly across the United States and some of Canada before reaching the UK, Australia and New Zealand.